sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 #### Arguments

 `eventType` is a string that represents the event type to listen for.
-Event types supported:
+These event types are supported:
 - `"selectionChanged"` for listening for selection changes in the object.

 `listener` is an event listener callback function.
 When the event occurs, `listener` is called and passed an event object containing the following properties: